YaBoiSwayZ/Discord-Channel-IDs-Dumper/README.md

 # Discord Channel IDs Dumper

 ## Overview
-`Discord Channel IDs Dumper` is a Python script designed to fetch and dump all channel IDs from a user's Discord account.
-This includes both direct message (DM) channels and guild (server) channels.
-The script organizes the retrieved channel IDs into separate text files, providing a straightforward way to collect channel IDs for various purposes.
+`Discord Channel IDs Dumper` is designed to fetch and dump all channel IDs from a user's Discord account.
+This includes both direct message (DM) channels and guild (server) channels, as well as organizes the retrieved channel IDs into separate text files, providing a straightforward way to collect channel IDs for various purposes.

-The script operates using Discord's API, leveraging a selfbot implementation (executed by a user account, not a bot account) and does not require any special permissions for channel fetching, as it utilizes the account's inherent access.
+Obviously using Discord's API and doesn't require any permissions for channel fetching (even private channels), as it utilizes the account's inherent access.

 ## Features
 - Fetches all Direct Message (DM) and guild channels.